Arbiter1223/Daigaku-Gurashi-Custom-Students/Files/Student Info Pages/Dead Meme, Bowsette (An anthropomorphised genderbent version of Bowser).md

 Author: AjTheYandere

-Compatable game version: V0.69

 First appearance: 9/2/2019

 Created in version: V0.41

+### Additional information

+Based off the Bowsette meme of 2018.

-Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Dead%20Meme%2C%20Bowsette%20(An%20anthropomorphised%20genderbent%20version%20of%20Bowser)%20-%20AjTheYandere%2C%20V0.69.student">Dead Meme, Bowsette (An anthropomorphised genderbent version of Bowser) - AjTheYandere, V0.69.student</a>
+### Download link: <a href="https://raw.githubusercontent.com/Arbiter1223/Daigaku-Gurashi-Custom-Students/master/Files/Student%20Files/Dead%20Meme%2C%20Bowsette%20(An%20anthropomorphised%20genderbent%20version%20of%20Bowser)%20-%20AjTheYandere.student">Dead Meme, Bowsette (An anthropomorphised genderbent version of Bowser) - AjTheYandere.student</a>

 ### ---**To download, _right-click_ the link, and select _"Save as"_**---